AeroLeads people directory · profile

 Developed a tropical Asia focus in Vietnam for Conservation Biology & Education departments. -- Published on the locomotion and diet of Delacour’s langurs (Trachypithecus delacouri).

-Catherine Workman Skills
+Catherine Workman education

 Duke University

-Evolutionary Anthropology
+Ma, Anthropology

 University Of Colorado Boulder

-Frequently Asked Questions about Catherine Workman
+Frequently asked questions about Catherine Workman

 What company does Catherine Workman work for?

-Catherine Workman works for The Nature Conservancy
+Catherine Workman works for The Nature Conservancy.

 What is Catherine Workman's email address?

-What is Catherine Workman's direct phone number?
+What is Catherine Workman's phone number?

 What schools did Catherine Workman attend?